Support Urban Nature

 Building a Bat Box: How To Guide

 Create a safe, bat-friendly space in your own yard by building a bat house!
 Here’s a step-by-step guide to building a four-chamber bat nursery.
-Follow along with the instructions, including materials and tools list and cutting diagrams, downloadable at right.
+Follow along with the "Building a Bat Box: DIY Instructions" downloadable instructions, including materials and tools list and cutting diagrams.

 Identification – Nature Alberta (Field Guide to Alberta Birds)